IP Federation: Activities

 From 1920 to August 1939, the archives show the Federation considering matters ranging from UK patent and trade mark legislation to an international proposal for trade marks and a Mexican judgement relating to Palmolive soap.
 In World War II, government emergency powers and IP rights of enemies and neutrals were discussed; in addition, during the war, the Federation became alarmed because strong government direction had encouraged “uninformed” anti-patent opinion that could damage the Federation’s members in the post-war period.
-Similar anti-patent opinion has emerged in more recent crises such as climate change and Covid-19.
+Similar anti-patent opinions have emerged in more recent crises such as climate change and Covid-19.

 Post-war, European IP matters took centre stage in Federation deliberations.
 The Strasbourg Convention of 1963 on patent harmonisation set out new principles for patentability, which were then adopted in the European Patent Convention (EPC) of 1973; both conventions came into force across Europe piecemeal from 1978.
 The Community trade mark system began operating in 1994.
 European competition law started seriously to affect the enforcement and licensing of IP rights, as a result of which a Licensing and Competition Laws committee was set up in 1975.
 From 1995, the Federation was particularly active and persistent in opposing European Commission proposals to introduce second-tier patent systems across the EU, and was gratified when these proposals were removed from the Commission “to do” list in 2005.

 The Federation has employed a Secretary at least since 1932.
 The Secretary from 1932 to 1957, Sir William Jarratt, had previously been Comptroller-General of the UK Patent Office.
 He was succeeded up to 1984 by further retired senior civil servants with knighthoods and/or CBs, including another former Comptroller-General.